na-ro/LPR_PVAS/README.md

 ```
 Other helpful conda commands: *$conda activate ENV_NAME* activates a conda enviornment, *$conda deactivate* will deactivate it.
 To list all conda enviornments on the machine, use *$conda env list*

+Miniconda (a minimal version of anaconda) can be installed with these [instructions](https://www.anaconda.com/docs/getting-started/miniconda/install).

 ### Dependencies
 Most requirements can be installed using pip (--user might be necessary to run as admin):
 ```